Gumnos/openbsd-writing/README.md

 * Checking Definitions and More with Wordnet
 * Formatting Drafts to Submit Publication Using Ghostwriter and Pandoc
 * Formatting Drafts for DIY Publication Using LaTeX
+* Word Processing With LibreOffice, for Authors Whose Publishers Cling to Microsoft Word

 ## License